-Exeter University Research Uses Bluesky Tree Map to Investigate the Link Between Trees & Mental
+Exeter Uni Research Uses Bluesky Tree Map to Investigate the Link Between Trees & Mental Health

 The location and size of urban trees plays an important role in providing health and wellbeing benefits, according to a new study by Exeter University.
 Using National Tree Map data, created by aerial mapping company Bluesky, the study assessed the role of 600,000 individual trees in providing nature experiences.
 Those trees that are experienced by more people, more frequently, have the potential to provide greater health and wellbeing benefits.